evkx/evkx.github.io/content/models/xiaomi/su7/su7/_index.md

 ## Battery, range, and charging

-The battery has a gross capacity of 73,6kWh and a net capacity of 73kWh, meaning you have a 0,6kWh buffer for protection.
-(0.8%).
+The electric vehicle features a high-capacity battery with a gross capacity of 73,6 kWh and a net usable capacity of 73 kWh, providing an 0,6 kWh buffer (3.6%) for battery protection.
 The Lithium-Ion battery uses [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.

 The [CLTC range](../../../../guides/understandingrange/cltc/) is 700 km ( miles).
 The consumption is 10.4kWh/100km for the CLTC standard test.
-For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.
+For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

-The maximum DC charging speed is kW.
-A full charge from 0 - 100% would take 45 minutes, while a more common scenario of 10-80% would take 25 minutes.
+The vehicle supports fast DC charging with a maximum power of  kW.
+Charging from 0% to 100% takes approximately 45 minutes, while a more typical charging scenario from 10% to 80% takes 25 minutes with an average charging speed at 124 kW.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 72%, resulting in an actual charge speed, including time loss, of 108kW.
 Each charge session would take 28 minutes and 1 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 16kWh/100km, 1000km will take 9 hours and 9 minutes.
 This trip will require two charge session(s) charging from 3% to 63%.
 The total time lost for charging up the battery will be 49 minutes.